Warriors beat Timberwolves 123-111 to sweep 2-game series - WHIZ News

 Curry struggled with his shot and finished 6 for 17 from the floor and 4 of 11 on 3-pointers after scoring 36 points in Monday night’s 130-108 rout of Minnesota.

+The Timberwolves worked to get Curry out of sync but couldn’t do it consistently.

+“You can’t just do it sometimes.
+We’ve got to be an every-possession team,” coach Ryan Saunders said.

-For a second straight game, Golden State coach Steve Kerr stuck with his new-look starting lineup featuring veteran big man Kevon Looney and Wiseman in a reserve role.
+For a second straight game, Kerr stuck with his new-look starting lineup featuring veteran big man Kevon Looney — and Wiseman in a reserve role.
 Looney grabbed a season-best 10 rebounds.

 Damion Lee scored a season-best 17 points and hit four 3s to go with three steals.